puppetlabs/puppet-docs/source/guides/tools.markdown

 --------------------------------

 [Puppet master](/man/master.html) is a central management daemon.
 In most installations, you'll have one puppet master server and each managed machine will run puppet agent.
-By default, puppet master runs a certificate authority, which you can read more about in the [security section](./security.html).
+By default, puppet master operates a certificate authority, which can be managed using puppet cert.

 Puppet master serves compiled configurations, files, templates, and custom plugins to managed nodes.